Technological Revolutions and Financial Capital: Critical reviews

 A Foreign Affairs review said "A broad-sweep 'think piece' in the Schumpeterian spirit, this book discusses the relationship between major technological innovations and financial booms and busts."

 An Economist article summarizes her work, "In her book, “Technological Revolutions and Financial Capital”, Ms Perez traces five boom-and-bust cycles of technological innovation: the industrial revolution; steam and railways; steel, electricity and heavy engineering; oil, cars and mass production; and information technology and telecommunications.

+Bertrand M. Roehner, reviewing the book for EH.Net, praised Perez's approach of examining technological revolutions across multiple historical periods rather than focusing on a single country or period.
+He highlighted the book's analysis of the relationship between technological change, investment capital and financial cycles, while noting that some of its conclusions could benefit from further quantitative research.

 In 2009, Wolfgang Drechsler, Reiner Kattel and Erik S. Reinert honoured Carlota Perez with a volume of essays titled Techno Economic Paradigms.
 Essays in Honour of Carlota Perez.
 In the preface, they claim that they, “[...] see the economic world, as it is really unfolding, with other eyes because of her theory of Techno-Economic Paradigms [...]”.